Saladin in Egypt: Social

 Though he did not disband the Fatimid Caliphate until 1171 Saladin actively sought to spread Sunnism as soon as he became the vizier.
 He established numerous mosques and madrasah in order further the spread of Sunni beliefs.
 This move was extremely popular amongst the majority Sunni population and by systematically appointing Sunni jurists to legal positions throughout the state Saladin tactfully eliminated any opposition he might encounter from the religious establishment when attempting to disband the Fatimid Caliphate.
+Saladin broke up and destroyed the Fatimid library, selling it off in lots at public auction.
 Another hallmark of Saladin's effective rule was his willingness to accept useful Egyptian elites into his administration.
 None of these were more important than Qadi al-Fadil, a brilliant jurist from Ascalon, who had served Shawar and briefly Shirkuh before coming into the service of Saladin.
 Men like Qadi al-Fadil provided Saladin with the more than just their ample skills, but also with direct connections into the complicated social/political circles that held power in the Fatimid State.
 Finally, Saladin's famed tolerance towards non-Muslims emerged when he allowed the Coptic Christians and Jews, who were deeply ingrained into Egypt's highly successful financial system, to retain their posts.
 This move secured the continued success of Egypt's thriving economy.